apiel/zicBox/docs/31-GET-STARTED/readme.md

 ### 2. WSL ONLY: Configure ALSA → PulseAudio Bridge

 > [!NOTE]
-> This is only for WSL
+> This is only for Windows WSL

 WSLg provides PulseAudio at `/mnt/wslg/PulseServer`.
 Configure ALSA to route through it: